sam596/WCA-Stats/bestfirstsubxaverage/sub20.md

 ## Best First Sub-X 3x3 Average

-*Last updated using WCA Developer Export from Wed Apr 08 at 1512UTC*
+*Last updated using WCA Developer Export from Sat Apr 11 at 1612UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*